WikiMovimentoBrasil/quickstatements3/README.md

 ## Wikibase server

 QuickStatements 3.0 uses the Wikibase REST API to interact with a Wikibase server.
-To define which server it is pointing to, define the `BASE_REST_URL` environment variable, pointing to the `rest.php` endpoint, as in `BASE_REST_URL=https://test.wikidata.org/w/rest.php`.
+To define which server it is pointing to, define the `BASE_REST_URL` environment variable, pointing to the `rest.php` endpoint.
+For example: `BASE_REST_URL=https://test.wikidata.org/w/rest.php`.

-It uses the Wikibase REST API provided in `/wikibase/v1` and the profile endpoint for the Oauth2 API, provided in `/oauth2` to check autoconfirmation status and authorize users.
+QuickStatements 3.0 uses the Wikibase REST API provided in `/wikibase/v1` and the profile endpoint for the Oauth2 API, provided in `/oauth2` to check autoconfirmation status and authorize users.

 Currently it's only possible to point at one Wikibase instance.